Estimated Reading Time: 5 minutes

 It’s important to note, however, that it is not inserted like a tampon.
 A tampon goes straight up, while the cups should more or less go back, rather than upwards.

-Even weirder, you’ll know it’s in correctly when you stick it in there, can give it a slight twist, and then gently pull down so that you hear a small *POP* which lets you know the opening of the cup has been expanded.
+Even weirder, you’ll know it’s in correctly when you stick it in there (again, that’s what she said), you give it a slight twist (lol, that’s what she said), and then gently pull down so that you hear a small *POP* which lets you know the opening of the cup has been expanded (I don’t think she would say that).

 How often should you empty it?

 This will vary and depend on your flow.
 If you’re heavy like me, you should be able to go up to 8 hours without worrying.
-On my heaviest days though, I try to empty it every time I use the toilet.
+On my heaviest days though, I try to empty it every time I use the toilet, or maybe every 4-5 hours.
 It’s best to at least check it and rinse it out every 12 hours to help with the life span.
 And every time you sneeze of course.
 ‘Cuz bloodbath.

 How comfortable does it feel?